iyzg/sequestrum/README.md

 exist yet or it'll toss you an error.
 You can use all to install all your dotfiles.

 #### Additonal Options
-On top of the three required includes (base, directoryName, and links), you also have to option to add a commandsBefore and commandsAfter.
+On top of the two required includes (directoryName and links), you also have to option to add a commandsBefore and commandsAfter.
 The names are pretty self explanatory, commandsBefore is a list of commands to run before the symlinking, and commandsAfter is a list of commands to run after the symlinking.
 More of custom options will be added in the future.
 If you have any ideas, just leave a feature request.
 C: